Paris in July: a handy guide to discovering the city

 4. Paris Japan Expo

 Are you a fan of Japan and its culture?
-If so, you must attend the Japan Expo, an exclusive July event featuring martial arts, video games, music and more shows, held in one of **France'**s largest exhibition centers, which is just one RER stop away from Charles de Gaulle airport, so knowing your way around Paris will becrucial, especially in the Paris Metro.
+If so, you must attend the Japan Expo, an exclusive July event that includes martial arts, video games, music and more shows.the event takes place in one of the largest exhibition centers in France, which is only one RER stop away from Charles de Gaulle airport so knowing how to get around in Paris will becrucial, especially by Paris metro.

 Expo Paris Japan will take place in the first week of July at the Paris Nord Villepinte Exhibition Center.
-For more information check the official website.
+For more information check the official site.

 There will be signings, speakers, workshops and master classes where famous artists (animators, illustrators, video game creators, film producers, musicians and composers) will reveal their secrets and tips.